Aninhalli Vasavi: Academic Work

 Vasavi has four different areas of research.
 She has made seminal contributions towards an environmentally-aware ethnographic perspective on agrarian economy and culture (Harbingers of Rain, OUP 1999).
 Her book on farmers' suicides (Shadow Space: Suicides and the Predicament of Rural India, Three Essays Collective, 2012) demonstrates how the individualization and alienation produced by industrial farming methods generate unbearable social suffering that goes far beyond mere indebtedness or drought.

-Her research on primary education offers an insightful analysis of the cultural embeddedness of the school, the teacher and the child as simultaneously social and administrative entities.
+Her research on primary education offers an analysis of the cultural embeddedness of the school, the teacher and the child as simultaneously social and administrative entities.
 Her concept of 'school differentiation' appears in key reports written for international agencies and the governments of India, Karnataka and Rajasthan.
 She is a contributor to the ethnography and political economy of the IT profession in India (In an outpost of the global economy, Routledge, 2008, co-edited with Carol Upadhya).
 She is also the executive producer of a documentary trilogy on the IT industry in Bengaluru, Coding Culture (NIAS, 2006).

-As a locally rooted and globally reputed public intellectual, She has facilitated a productive engagement between Kannada writers and westernized social science in Kannada (edited volumes: The Inner Mirror: Kannada Writings on Society and Culture, 2009; Kannada version: Volagannadi, 2011).
+She has facilitated a productive engagement between Kannada writers and westernized social science in Kannada (edited volumes: The Inner Mirror: Kannada Writings on Society and Culture, 2009; Kannada version: Volagannadi, 2011).